 - Details of any vacancy existing in the property now and the status of lease negotiation

-- Up to date rental information including any current incentives applying to the tenancy mix
+- Up-to-date rental information, including any current incentives applying to the tenancy mix

 - Detailed depreciation schedules that can have an impact on the sale price and marketing process